 So you’ve passed the first step of the application process and landed yourself an interview – congratulations!
 Now comes the tricky part – getting yourself ready for the interview.
 We cannot stress enough how important it is to start preparing as soon as possible.
 There is no such thing as over-preparing for an interview – the more preparation the better!
-This will also help tackle your interview nerves as the more prepared your are, the less reason you’ll have to feel anxious.
+This will also help tackle your interview nerves as the more prepared you are, the less reason you’ll have to feel anxious.

-To help you prepare for the big day, we’ve come up with our top 6 tips for interview success.
+To help you prepare for the big day, we’ve come up with our top 6 interview tips for success.
 Whether it’s your first interview, tenth or twentieth, these are all points that you should all be taking into account when sitting down to prepare for your interview.